+We have been working on responsible seafood sourcing for more than 20 years and our suppliers only source fish from fisheries or farmed aquaculture operations that are responsibly managed.
 All our farmed fish suppliers, irrespective of geographic location, utilise certification standards such as Aquaculture Stewardship Council (ASC), Global Gap, Global Aquaculture Alliance Best Aquaculture Practices, RSPCA or recognised organic certification.
 We ensure all our staff are welfare trained.
 Additionally, salmon, trout, sea bass and bream producers are assessed through our own Responsible Efficient Production Index (REP).
 The results of this are closely monitored and acted upon to maintain standards.

-All supply chains are committed to eradicating on-farm mutilation with procedures such as fish fin clipping forbidden and pig tail docking only permitted with veterinary recommendation.
+All supply chains are committed to eradicating on-farm mutilation with procedures such as fish fin clipping forbidden on salmon farms and pig tail docking only permitted with veterinary recommendation.
 We are committed to finding alternatives to all forms of livestock mutilation.

 Production is kept as natural as possible by providing environmental and social enrichment.
-We use a high forage diet for ruminant species and make sure that dairy cows graze for at least 120 days out of the year.
-In fact, during 2020 our conventional (non-organic) dairy farmers managed to graze their herds for an average of 173 days, with our Organic dairy farmers averaging 205 days.
+We use a high forage diet for ruminant species and make sure that dairy cows graze for at least half the year (183 days) In fact, during 2021 our conventional (non-organic) dairy farmers managed to graze their herds for an average of 179 days, with our Organic dairy farmers averaging 211 days.